Super Admin

 One of old town Dubai's oldest heritage sites is the Al Fahidi ancient neighborhood, sometimes referred to as Al Bastakiya.
 The district is reminiscent of a time before the federation of the emirates, when the Emirati tribes united in 1971, and when the pearl trade was thriving in the area.

 Dubai Creek served as both a fishing area and a commercial entry point.
-It was a pearl place as well.
-And the main area where spices, gold, and textiles would come together in trade.
+It was a pleasant place as well.
+The main area where spices, gold, and textiles would come together in trade.

 Dubai old town's Dubai Heritage Village transports you back in time by preserving traditional Arabian village lifestyles.
 Sheikh Saeed's home is now a museum with significant records and images on exhibit.